MonsieurV/monsieurv.github.io/_drafts/radiation-watch-arduino.markdown

 All is good, and for one purpose: measure the background radiation level.
 We'll see here what it can gives you.

-{% include figure.html img="/assets/2015-12-04-radiation-watch-arduino/colombes_2015_12_01_radiation.svg" caption="The PeakUtils indexes function is easy to use and allows to filter on an height threshold and on a minimum distance between peaks." alt="Plot of results from PeakUtils indexes" %}
+{% include figure.html img="/assets/2015-12-04-radiation-watch-arduino/colombes_2015_12_01_radiation.svg" url="https://plot.ly/~tournadey/15/colombes-1st-december-2015-gamma-radiation/" alt="Plot of the radiation level at Colombes the 1st December 2015" linkTitle="Click to see the data on Plotly" %}

 Histogram.
 Standard deviation.

 Surprinsgly I was able to take measurements being in a train.
 I expected the vibration to fuck up, but it wasn't the case.
 The accelerometer wasn't triggering the noise detection pin and the data seems plausible.

-Plot on the train from (1h avant Bordeaux ?) to Agen
+{% include figure.html img="/assets/2015-12-04-radiation-watch-arduino/bordeaux_agen_train_2015_12_02_radiation.svg" url="https://plot.ly/~tournadey/30/bordeaux-to-agen-on-train-2nd-december-2015-gamma-radiation/" alt="Plot of the radiation level on the train from Bordeaux to Agen the 2nd December 2015" linkTitle="Click to see the data on Plotly" %}

 Finally Go to Golfech and make some background measurements for 2 hours.

 Since this device seems good for background monitoring, I'll connect it to my Raspberry Pi and plot the data online in real-time.
 Stay tuned.

-Another project followed the Fukushima crisis: the bGeigie by Safecast provides a complete and full-pledged radiation sensor.
-Compared to the Radiation Watch Pocket geiger, [it is not cheap][safecast_bgeigie_nano], but way more complete.
-Mobile radiation measurement.
-It comes as a kit to build and allows to monitor all Alpha, Beta and Gamma radiations.
-It can be considered as a whole system: provides an API.
-Map.
-Community.

-Rpi: Connect this to the Safecast API for stationary measurements.
-TODO Send message to Safecast

-RPi: propose a built-case for 200 €.
-Monitore (to Safecast? to a backend of mime? to a custom endpoint?) as soon as you connect it to internet (Ethernet with DHCP).

 http://www.playspoon.com/wiki/index.php/GeigerCounter
 http://www.radiation-watch.co.uk/aboutus